How to Become a Personal Trainer

 This cost of a personal training session is separate from your membership.
 You have to pay your personal trainer directly.
 You’ll have to speak to a personal trainer directly about how much they charge.
 Some personal trainers offer discounts for bulk sessions.

-The primary role of a Personal Trainer is to provide support and guidance to clients, helping them identify achievable targets and plan individual fitness regimes enabling them to meet their goals.
+The primary role of a Personal Trainer is to provide support and guidance to clients, helping them identify achievable targets and plan individual fitness regimes enabling them to achieve their goals.

 Skills and knowledge